ARPL-c-63h/haskell-via-sokoban/01-intro.md

 The arrow (`->`) indicates that `solidCircle` itself is a *function*, turning a value of type `Double` – i.e. a floating point number – into a picture.
 Now `1` happens to be a real number, therefore `solidCircle 1` is a `Picture`.

 You can see that function application in Haskell works without parentheses, you just write the argument after the function.
-But if the argument itself is more complex than just one number of variable name, you have to put parentheses around it:
+But if the argument itself is more complex than just one number or variable name, you have to put parentheses around it:

 ```haskell
 ourPicture = solidCircle (1+1)